Boro23-wq/boro-blogs/content/blog/next/next-prisma.md

 export default Song
 ```

 Here, a lot of the code is concentrated on styling.
 There's not much logic going on here.
-And by the way we use a library called Chakra for the UI components.
+And by the way, we use a library called Chakra for the UI components.

 ### Rendered View